aosabook/500lines/same-origin-policy/doc/chapter.md

 This is a very simple model of a server: it has a static mapping of paths to resources.
 In general, the mapping is dynamic, but that won't matter for our analysis.

-To map a URL to a server, we'll need to model DNS.
-So let's introduce a set `Dns` of domain name servers, each with a mapping from domains to servers:
+To map a URL to a server, we introduce a set `Dns` of domain name servers, each with a mapping from domains to servers:

 ```alloy
 one sig Dns {